Katello/katello.org/docs/user_guide/disconnected/index.md

 Content is exported via either `hammer repository export` or `hammer content-view version export` (step 2).
 It is exported to the location set in "pulp_export_destination" in the Settings page, under the Katello tab.
-This must be set by the user prior to the first export or else an error will be raised.
+This defaults to `/var/lib/pulp/katello_export`.
 Please be aware that the location needs to be readable and writable by the `foreman` user.

 You can select to either export as a plain set of directories, or as a set of ISO files.
 The "iso_size_mb" parameter sets how large you would like each ISO